mikehostetler/web-codeswarm.com/README.md

 This project is set up to use Vagrant to set up a Virtual Machine to work from.

+NOTE: You will need to also set up and install the BrowserSwarm repository for this project to work.

 ### Set up Vagrant (Only do this once)

 1. Download and install VirtualBox by [clicking here](https://www.virtualbox.org/wiki/Downloads)